acoussat/PCT/README.md

 - `pctpaircuts` in order to remove nuclear collisions.
 - `pctbinning` in order to compute the distance-driven binning as described [here]( https://doi.org/10.1118/1.4789589).
 - `pctfdk` in order to reconstruct the data generated in the previous step using distance-driven FDK (as described [here](https://doi.org/10.1118/1.4789589)).

+## Copyright Centre National de la Recherche Scientifique

+Licensed under the Apache License, Version 2.0 (the "[License](https://www.apache.org/licenses/LICENSE-2.0.txt)"); you may not use this file except in compliance with the [License](https://www.apache.org/licenses/LICENSE-2.0.txt).

+Unless required by applicable law or agreed to in writing, software distributed under the [License](https://www.apache.org/licenses/LICENSE-2.0.txt) is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the [License](https://www.apache.org/licenses/LICENSE-2.0.txt) for the specific language governing permissions and limitations under the [License](https://www.apache.org/licenses/LICENSE-2.0.txt).